Updated - Mar 13th, 2021

 - Swap out high calorie, high fat treats with healthy fruits and veggies

-- Ramp up the play with 30 vigorous minutes of exercise per day
+- Ramp up the play with at least 30 minutes of vigorous exercise per day

 - Get weekly or every two weeks weight checks to adjust your dog’s weight loss appropriately.

 As your dog reaches their weight goals, recalculate the calories needed for maintenance of those weight goals.
 Your vet will advise you on a proper weight maintenance plan, but once you have some great habits built into your and your dog’s routine, the maintenance will be a piece of cake!

 Following these guidelines and involving everyone in your dog’s weight-loss diet will not only turn your squishmallows into lean cuddle machines, but will also extend their lifespans and quality of life too!